MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 With it so easy to create and delete HDInsight clusters there's no stopping you from analyzing tons of data.
 HDInsight offers much more than Hadoop and it is time to look at using Apache Spark.

 <a name="Exercise4"></a>
-## Exercise 4: Creating and Running Spark Cluster with Zeppelin and Jupyter
+## Exercise 4: Creating and running a Spark cluster with Zeppelin and Jupyter

 Hadoop is an excellent tool for big data analysis, but Azure HDInsight is not content with offering you only a single big data analysis tool.
 For this exercise you are going to work with [Apache Spark](http://spark.apache.org/), a big data analysis tool that supports in-memory processing to boost the performance of big-data analytic applications.
 Spark excels at ease of use and is built for speed, performing some operations 100 times faster than Hadoop in memory and 10 timees faster on disk.
 The in-memory computation capabilities are excellent for interactive algorithms in machine learning and graph computations.
 Like HDInsight's Hadoop implementation, HDInsight Spark is geared to working with your Azure Blob Storage.